Skip to main content

 Common Mistakes

 • Using the wrong method.
-Multiplicative on 3-way soccer markets will give you inaccurate fair odds.
-Use Shin for 3+ outcomes.
+Multiplicative on 3-way soccer markets will give you only a rough estimate.
+Use a method built for asymmetry when the market has more than two meaningful outcomes.

 • Ignoring the vig entirely.
 Comparing raw implied probabilities across books without removing vig leads to false value signals.